 - Health care expenses scheme.

-- Flexible working hours, along with remote working.
-The only restriction is that we maintain our ability to work and communicate effectively as a team.
+- Flexible working hours, so long as we can maintain an ability to work and communicate effectively as a team.

 - Pension contributions matched by the company, up to 4%.

 - Discretionary paid sick leave.